HIGH SCHOOL STUDENTS:

 To register for the STEM Series of Summer Academies you must first register your interest on-line at the link below (Step 1).
 Step 2 is to submit a Student Registration Packet (link below).
 Lastly, once you receive notification from Bay Area LEEDS staff of your acceptance into the academy(ies) of your liking, you will be asked to complete Step 3 (payment of registration fee, if applicable).
 Registration fees vary depending upon the academy and its location.
 A registration fee-waiver is provided for those in need.
-Registration fees cover the partial costs of curriculum; field visit transportation; and breakfast, lunch & snacks.
-You can download the flyer for summer academies here.
+Registration fees cover the partial costs of facilities; curriculum; field visit transportation; and breakfast, lunch & snacks daily.

 Summer ACADEMIES made possible by the following sponsors: